 Brave the rain and get outside on the Isle of Wight

 Why not embrace the rain and get out on the water?
-From surfing and kiteboarding to kayaking and paddleboarding, the Island’s the ultimate place to enjoy your favourite water-based sports.
+From surfing and kiteboarding to kayaking and paddleboarding, our island’s the ultimate place to enjoy your favourite water-based sports.
 Freshwater, Compton and Brook are some of the best watersports beaches, offering beautiful coastal scenery and great waves.
 Before you hit the water, be sure to check up on the conditions to keep yourself safe.

 like, follow, share....join in!